thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Update the Storefront service to publish messages to the message broker

-1. Inside the `PizzaStorefront` service folder, navigate to `/Services/Storefront.cs` and add the pub/sub contants:
+1. Inside the `PizzaStorefront` service folder, navigate to `/Services/Storefront.cs` and add the pub/sub constants:

 ```csharp
 private const string PUBSUB_NAME = "pizzapubsub";